 Where to?
 Famed wood-block fabric print company Anokhi (anokhi.com) has a beautiful shop and cafe a short rickshaw or Uber ride away.

 Jaipur has major cultural and historical sites that make a welcome change from literary pursuits.
 Take the famous pink palace, Hawa Mahal, for example.
 Constructed in 1799, it has 953 small windows to allow the breeze to flow through, giving it the name "palace of the winds".
 The ornate five-storey facade hides a rabbit warren of mysterious and wonderful walkways and rooms.
 Outside is a scruffy market where you can sip tea while watching the world go by or browse for souvenirs or crafts.

 Although the festival is free, India charges US$80 for an online visa.
 You can fly directly into modern Jaipur Airport, which is close to the city, or take a train from Delhi.
 Fancy historic hotels in palaces book out in advance, but you can find a room at short notice in a guest house that's walking distance or a short ride away.
 I stayed at hotel Chitrakatha (chitrakatha.co.in), where you breakfast overlooking a 1700s fortress wall, for $20 a night.
 Another time, I stayed at a traditional courtyard home, Nana Ki Haveli, for $33.
 Food is delicious and well-priced, but you won't see alcohol on the menu at local restaurants.

 Weekends, the civility sinks.
 Hordes of students pose for selfies, blocking access between the venues.
 Teenage boys use their elbows to move human obstacles out of their paths.
 Tip: go early, leave early.

-which takes place from January 23-27, and watch out for the programme, which will be progressively revealed.
+DETAILS: You can register for the 2020 festival, which takes place from January 23-27, and watch out for the programme, which will be progressively revealed.